Learn how to write prompts with template variables

 Not sure where to start?
 Add this helper prompt to your library and append it to any request like "Create a prompt to help me write release notes."
 It will generate a ready-to-use template with mustache variables.

-Generate a reusable prompt template using mustache syntax (`{{variableName}}`) for dynamic inputs.
-Output the template inside a single markdown code block.
+Generate a prompt template and output it inside a single markdown code block.